Where and when

 Introduced by Gloria Manghetti.

 In collaboration with the Gabinetto Scientifico Letterario G.P.
 Vieusseux.

-A protagonist of the Museo Novecento collections, Antonietta Raphaël Mafai, is recalled by her daughters as a woman and artist who was ‘mysterious and fascinating, severe and inflexible, affectionate and at the same time remote, withholding.
-Invincible’.
+Protagonist of the collections of the Museo Novecento, Antonietta Raphaël Mafai is remembered by her daughters as a mysterious and fascinating woman artist, tough and inflexible, affectionate and at the same time distant and distant.
+Invincible”.

-The Catalogo generale della scultura edited by Giuseppe Appella in collaboration with Bruna Fontana (Edizioni Umberto Allemandi) retraces the stages in the sculptural production of one of the most important artists of the 20th century in the years from 1933 to 1971.
-Fruit of extensive research to track down scattered and heterogeneous sources (including photographs, slides, catalogues, letters, diaries), the volume finally puts paid to doubts and incongruences regarding datings and attributions.
+Through the presentation of the general catalog of sculpture, curated by Giuseppe Appella with the collaboration of Bruna Fontana, Umberto Allemandi editions, it will be possible to retrace the stages of the sculptural production of one of the most important artists of the twentieth century, dating back to the years between 1933 and 1971.
+The result of a long search among scattered and heterogeneous sources (including photographs, slides, catalogs, letters, diaries), the volume definitively clarifies doubts and inconsistencies relating to dating and attributions.

 From the catalog emerge the multifaceted culture and hybrid identity on which the work of Antonietta Raphaël is grafted, sensitive to biblical and mythological themes and to the feminine, with particular reference to the motif of creation and motherhood.
 The volume testifies the evolution of Antonietta Raphaël’s very personal creative path, restoring all the vitality of an original creation whose power emerges clearly in the photographic tables and in the technical sheets, as well as in the full-bodied chapter in which the analysis of her work is intertwined to that

 critical reception and biographical events, documented by the covers of catalogs and excerpts from letters and diaries.